Tyson Dupont

 Rickssen Opont (born 26 October 1997) is a Haitian professional wrestler.
-He is signed to WWE, where he performs on the NXT brand under the ring name Tyson Dupont and is one-half of The High Ryze tag team with Tyriek Igwe.
+He is best known for his tenure in WWE on the NXT brand under the ring name Tyson Dupont.
+He is one-half of The High Ryze tag team with Tyriek Igwe.

 Early life

 Opont was born in Port-au-Prince, Haiti, and later moved to the United States.
 He has a background in athletics, notably holding Haitian national records in shot put and hammer throw.
 As well as representing the University of South Alabama in Track and Field.

 Professional wrestling career

-WWE (2023–present)
+WWE (2023–2026)

 Opont made his WWE debut on the August 4, 2023, episode of NXT Level Up as Tyson Dupont, teaming with Tyriek Igwe in a tag team match against Edris Enofe and Malik Blade, which they lost.
 Throughout the year, Dupont and Igwe continued to compete in the NXT tag team division.
 After suffering multiple losses, Wes Lee took Dupont and Igwe under his wing near the end of the year.
 On the December 31 episode of NXT, Lee, Dupont and Igwe teamed up for the first time, defeating Andre Chase, Hank Walker and Tank Ledger in a six-man tag team match.
 On the March 19, 2025, episode of Evolve, Dupont and Igwe made their Evolve debut, defeating Tate Wilder and Drako Knox in a tag team match.
-On the May 13 episode of NXT, the team of Lee, Dupont and Igwe was known as The High Ryze.
+On the May 13 episode of NXT, the team of Lee, Dupont and Igwe became known as The High Ryze.
 The High Ryze reverted to a tag team after Lee was released by WWE on October 10.

+On April 24, 2026, Dupont and Igwe reportedly departed WWE.